mahdihosseini/DARTS-ADP/README.md

 ### Probing metric
 We apply [stable rank](https://github.com/mahdihosseini/Adas) to monitor the learning process of convolutional layers during searching, and show that the default DARTS lacks proper learning rate tuning.

-**Experiments on CIFAR-100**
+These are experiments on CIFAR-100.
 Each column corresponds to a different initial learning rate.
 <p align="center">
 <img src="figures/kg_weight_compare.png" alt="knowledge_gain_weight_compare" width="500"/>
 </p>